Updated August 31, 2020

 The whole picture, dated June 2, 1946 is shown below.
 It was taken just a few days before Kim and Moon traveled together to Pyongyang.

 In the 1990s Park Un-nyeo was still convinced that Kim was the awaited messiah.
 At the interview she got out her well-thumbed bible and used all the same quotes that Moon later used to prove he himself was the awaited Lord of the Second Advent.
 It seemed clear that Moon got many of his ideas from Kim.
-(Kim was born in 1917, and it was Kim who developed the parallels of history to prove that he was the messiah, being born 400 years after Martin Luther’s declaration.
+(Kim was born in 1917, and it was Kim who developed the parallels of history to prove that he was the messiah.
+Kim was born 400 years after Martin Luther’s 1517 declaration.
 Moon was born in 1920.)

 Park emphasized that Moon had only become interested in the idea of being a religious leader after spending time with Kim Baek-moon.
 Moon saw how Kim’s followers became more devoted to him in 1946.
 On March 2nd that year, Kim Baek-moon had an experience with Jesus on a mountain in Gyeonggi Province.
 Jesus appeared for an hour between 11am and noon.
 This was during a worship service with 33 faithful members present.

-Moon was with Kim’s group until June 1946.
+Moon was with Kim’s group from late 1945 to June 1946.
 Moon heard about Kim being called by Jesus to establish a new Israel in Korea.
 To that end, Kim began to systematize his theology and he published three books, in 1954, 1958 and 1970.
 In Kim’s church, 1946 was defined as the first year of the Completed Testament Age.